 Yesterday, a big news shocked the world: Windows system seemed to "paralyze the whole world" overnight.
 Aviation systems are down, banking services are down, and blue screens appear on medical equipment.
 Behind all of this is a security software company called Cross Strike.

 Originally, the service provided by this company was to protect customers from cyberattacks.
 However, an update they pushed accidentally caused a large-scale computer blue screen.
 As a result, many foreign companies had to take temporary holidays to cope with this emergency.
-Ironically, a piece of software designed to prevent system crashes has become the culprit of system crashes.
+Ironically, a piece of software designed to prevent system crashes has become the main culprit.
 This makes people sigh: sometimes the world is really like a grassroots team, full of unpredictable drama.

 Although Microsoft had no direct responsibility in the matter, its stock price still fell 2%.
 This may reflect Microsoft's important position in global computer systems from a certain perspective.
 However, we also have to think deeply: Is this a Single Point of Failure (SPF) problem?